ActivitySim/activitysim/docs/dev-guide/using-sharrow.md

 However, sometimes this is not possible or makes writing the expressions excessively complex.
 In this case, it is possible to write a toggling expression, where the individual expression evaluated is different for sharrow and legacy modes.
-The special comment string "# sharrow:" splits the expression, with everything before this comment evaluated under the legacy process, and everything after evaluated only when sharrow is enabled.
+The special comment string `# sharrow:` splits the expression, with everything before this comment evaluated under the legacy process, and everything after evaluated only when sharrow is enabled.